nadrane/blog/source/_posts/using-jq-to-effortlessly-ingest-newline-delimited-JSON-into-postgres.md

   - [Postgres]
 ---

 I recently wanted to ingest a [line-delimited](https://en.wikipedia.org/wiki/JSON_streaming#Line-delimited_JSON) JSON file into [Postgres](https://www.postgresql.org/) for some quick data exploration.
-I was surprised when I couldn't find a simple solution online.
+I was surprised when I couldn't find a simple solution that parsed and broke apart the JSON, loading each field into its own column.
 Here is my approach.

 <!-- more -->